Cane Creek Asparagus

 Your Cane Creek CSA Box will contain whatever vegetables are ready for harvest that week.
 Early boxes are dominated by greens, mid-season boxes by fruiting vegetables, and late season boxes by root vegetables.
 Please see the approximate Harvest Calendar page.
 We design our field plans based on several years of shareholder feedback.
 Hopefully, the result is a box that makes the majority of shareholders very happy.
 Feel free to give away any vegetables your family chooses not to eat.
 Your neighbors will thank you for the produce and you will be introducing another family to sustainable, local farming.

 We do not drive big diesel tractors through our fields on a daily basis.
-Nor do we ask others to perform our farming activities.
 We have a closer more intimate relationship with the land and wildlife of which we are stewards.
 After the initial soil preparation, all necessary inputs and farming procedures are hand applied.
 We always consider the wildlife and beneficial insects which are a part of our Universe and thrive in our gardens.
 Oh, and so do the weeds since eradicating them is not part of our farming philosophy!

 The food industry is working to develop a workable, voluntary traceability plan for produce.
 This means the industry is attempting to develop a method to track fruits and vegetables along the chain from the farm through shipping to wholesalers and through shipping to retailers to the end consumer.